SlerpE/highCompute.py/README.md

 ## 🌟 Key Features

-*   **Connect to a local LLM:** Works with your own LLM server (e.g., llama.cpp, Ollama, LM Studio, vLLM with an OpenAI-compatible endpoint).
+*   **Local LLM Integration:** Works with your own LLM server (e.g., llama.cpp, Ollama, LM Studio, vLLM with an OpenAI-compatible endpoint).
-*   **Computation Levels:**
+*   **Compute Levels:**
     *   **Low:** Direct query to the LLM for a quick response.
+Generates N tokens.
-    *   **Medium:** Single-level task decomposition into subtasks, solving them, and synthesizing the final answer.
+    *   **Medium:** Single-level task decomposition into subtasks, solving them, and synthesizing the answer.
 Suitable for moderately complex queries.
+The number of generated tokens roughly squares compared to Low compute.
+Generates N² tokens.
-    *   **High:** Two-level task decomposition (stages → steps), solving steps, synthesizing stage results, and generating a final comprehensive answer.
-Designed for the most complex and multi-component tasks.
+    *   **High:** Two-level task decomposition (stages → steps), solving individual steps, synthesizing stage results, and generating a final comprehensive answer.
+Designed for highly complex and multi-component tasks.
+The number of generated tokens roughly cubes compared to Low compute.
+Generates N³ tokens.

 ## ⚙️ How It Works: Computation Levels